GISMentors/isprs-summer-school-2016/lesson2/lidar.rst

    v.surf.rst input=pr_TANV37_5g elevation=dem_37 slope=slope_37 pcurv=pcurv_37 npmin=80 tension=20 smooth=1

-.. tip:: Set higher npmin to reduce artifacts from segmentation
-         visible on slope and curvature maps (will be much slower!):
+.. tip:: Set higher npmin to reduce artifacts from segmentation visible on slope and curvature maps (will be much slower!):

    .. code-block:: bash

       g.region n=5626866 s=5626530 w=532642 e=533062 res=0.5 -pa

+.. todo:: check speed & set region based on municipality

 .. tip:: It can be also useful to set mask on areas without measured
          data.
 Convex hull created by :grasscmd:`v.hull` can be used for this purpose.
 The mask can be specified by